MrDrache333/HA-PiNetwork-Node-Info-Tab/README.md

 # HA-PiNetwork-Node-Info-Tab
 HomeAssistant Info Tab for the PiNetwork Node-Container

-[Pi is a new Crypto Currency](https://minepi.com/white-paper) which is not yet avaiable for Trading.
+[Pi](https://minepi.com/MrDrache333) is a new digital currency with over 10 million members worldwide, developed by Stanford graduates.
+To claim your Pi, follow this [link](https://minepi.com/MrDrache333)  and use my username ([MrDrache333](https://minepi.com/MrDrache333)) as the invitation code.

 This repository represents a solution to get the most Information you can get out of the avaiable Node-Container for the MinePi-Node within the [MinePi-App](https://node.minepi.com) and visualize it using [Node-Red](https://nodered.org), [Home Assistant](https://www.home-assistant.io), the [Mapquest-](https://developer.mapquest.com/documentation/) and [IP-API](https://ipapi.com)

 ![Image](https://github.com/MrDrache333/HA-PiNetwork-Node-Info-Tab/blob/main/screenshot.jpg?raw=true)